 The building at 230 N. Mesa was designed by Henry Trost, Sargent

 Work began last week on the former McCrory Department Store building at Mesa and Texas.
 The CVS pharmacy chain bought the building last week and plans to renovate it for a drugstore.
 Walgreens, located across the street, plans to move because it's going to build a new store Downtown.

-said.
-Trost, El Paso's most famous and prolific architect, designed a number of stunning, and now largely neglected, Downtown buildings, including the Banner Building, which Gaddy's group is buying.
-Trost also designed the Mills Building.
+'s most famous and prolific architect, designed a number of stunning, and now largely neglected, Downtown buildings, including the Banner Building, which Gaddy's group is buying.
+Trost also designed the Mills

 "Buildings like this have a lot of character, and people come to see these kind of buildings," Sargent said.
 "Why not pick (for demolition) a vacant building without the significance this has?"

 Bernard said Borderplex determined it was not economically feasible to renovate the building.
 The city, several years ago, labeled the building as not contributing historic significance to the Downtown Historic District, he noted.

 Mathew McElroy, director of the city Development Department, said not all Downtown buildings can be saved.